 CJ [00:22:27] Yeah, I, I think that’s right.
 And I think that the key is to think critically and consider the source of the information.
 There’s a lot of really useful information in an online forum.
 There’s lots of information all over the Internet.
 But there’s also going to be some misinformation, too.

-Chris [00:22:46] What do you recommend to test takers should do if they’ve heard something about the CELPIP test that’s kind of got them worried?
+Chris [00:22:46] What do you recommend a test taker should do if they’ve heard something about the CELPIP Test that’s kind of got them worried?

 Chris [00:23:17] Right.
 Of course.
 And just a reminder that if you’d like to hear the rest of the questions in the show, just use the link in the notes.

 CJ [00:23:25] Great.
 Fantastic.
 So what have we got lined up for week three, Chris?

 Chris [00:23:31] Well, next week we’re going to discuss free preparation resources available for the CELPIP Test.